A-Haines/azure_ha_terraform/README.md

-# F5 VisitPay Azure Terraform Project
+# F5 Azure Terraform Project
-This project details the Professional Services Engagement with VisitPay for the development of a Terraform deployment.
+This project details the Professional Services Engagement with XXXX for the development of a Terraform deployment.

 ## Project Overview
 - Design Terraform Script for IaC Deployment to Azure